servo/servo/CONTRIBUTING.md

 ## Conduct

 In all Servo-related forums, we follow the [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct).
-For escalation or moderation issues, please contact Josh (jmatthews@mozilla.com) and Lars (larsberg@mozilla.com) instead of the Rust moderation team.
+For escalation or moderation issues, please contact a member of the Servo Technical Steering Committee instead of the Rust moderation team.

 ## Communication

 Servo contributors frequent the [Servo Zulip chat](https://servo.zulipchat.com/).

-You can also join the [`dev-servo` mailing list](https://lists.mozilla.org/listinfo/dev-servo).

 ## Technical Steering Committee